benjaminviaud/julib/MEMENTO.md

 - add prettier config and vscode extension
 - add git init, master and develop branchs
 - add jest for tests

+## In progress or in the near future
+- add typescript
+- add babel to transpile code for browser and server
+- all code in ES6
+-

+## Thoughts
+- Required Node version in package.json